 On December 18, 2008, the City refinanced the Notes at a variable interest rate.
-On February 15, 2011, the City again refinanced the Notes at a fixed interest rate of 3.11%.
-The City again refinanced the Notes on February 4, 2016 at a fixed interest rate of 1.55%
+The City last refinanced the Notes on February 4, 2016 at a fixed interest rate of 1.55%.

 The City takes into account the debt service due on the notes through the expiration of the charter when determining the facility use fee.
 Upon expiration of the charter, including renewals, if any, possession of the School facilities will revert to the City who will be liable for future payments.